cudmore/cudmore.github.io/_posts/2017-11-22-raspian-stretch.md

 ## 2) First boot of the Pi

+The tricky part here is finding the Pi IP address.
+The easiest option is to use a home **router**.

-Insert SD card into a Pi, connect Pi to a router with an ethernet cable and boot
+ - Insert SD card into the Pi
+ - Connect the Pi to a **router** with an ethernet cable
+ - Plug in the USB power on the Pi.

-Find IP address using router web interface, usually http://192.168.1.1
+ - Find the IP address of the Pi using the **router** web interface, usually http://192.168.1.1

 ### 2.1) Login via ssh

 #### On MacOS

 In a terminal window, type the following, where `[piIP]` is address of your Pi you found in the previous step.
+The Terminal.app is in /Applications/Utilities in macOS.

     ssh pi@[piIP]
     #password is raspberry